Abdur-rahmaanJ/shopcube/sphinx_source/modules.rst

 * ``type``: Used to show or hide modules on control panel.
 If control panel module not present, you can skip it
 * ``fa-icon``: Used to show fontawesome icon on control panel.
 If control panel module not present, you can skip it
 * ``url_prefix``: Needed to specify module's base url
-* ``panel_redirect``: Used to redirect in control panel.
+* ``dashboard``: Used to redirect in control panel.
 For example the contact module's url is /contact.
 But we want it to be public.
 So we have a panel redirect of /dashboard to direct admin to /contact/dashboard.
 Dont include if you don't want redirect

 Default Modules
 ----------------